- Together with millennials, Gen Z are set to be the most dominant workforce

 Even if the ultimate goal of many Gen Z-ers is to run their own business in the future, employers can learn from and tap into Generation Z’s entrepreneurial way of thinking to spark innovation, develop ideas and products and find new solutions.

-3. Personalised Experience
+3. Personalized Experience

 Want to discover what benefits are most popular with Generation Z and what benefits you need to offer to attract this generation?
 Download our e-book, Generation Z – The Definitive Guide to The Future Workforce: